Politics of the United Kingdom: Political parties

 Since the 1920s the two main political parties in the UK, in terms of the number of seats in the House of Commons, are the Conservative and Unionist Party and the Labour Party.
 The Scottish National Party has the second largest party membership, but a smaller number of MPs as it only fields candidates for constituencies in Scotland.

 The modern day Conservative Party was founded in 1834 and is an outgrowth of the Tory movement or party, which began in 1678.
 Today it is still colloquially referred to as the Tory Party and members/supporters are referred to as Tories.
 The Liberal Democrats (or "Lib Dems") were founded in 1988 by an amalgamation of the Liberal Party and the Social Democratic Party (SDP), a right-wing Labour breakaway movement formed in 1981.
 The Liberals and SDP had contested elections together as the SDP–Liberal Alliance for seven years previously.
 The modern Liberal Party had been founded in 1859 as an outgrowth of the Whig movement or party (which began at the same time as the Tory Party and was its historical rival) as well as the Radical and Peelite tendencies.

 The Liberal Party was one of the two dominant parties (along with the Conservatives) from its founding until the 1920s, when it rapidly declined in popularity, and was supplanted on the left by the Labour Party, which was founded in 1900 and formed its first minority government in 1924.
-Since that time, the Labour and Conservative parties have been dominant, with the Liberals (later Liberal Democrats) being the third-largest party until 2015, when they lost 49 of their 57 seats, they now hold 11 seats.
-They lost 10 seats in the 2019 general election.
-Currently the Scottish National Party is the third largest party and have been since the 2015 General Election when they gained 56 seats.
+Since that time, the Labour and Conservative parties have been dominant, with the Liberals (later Liberal Democrats) being the third-largest party until 2015, when they lost 49 of their 57 seats.
+They lost 1 seat in the 2019 general election, but in the 2024 general election gained 64 seats and are, once again, the third-largest party in the House of Commons, with a total of 72 seats.

+From the 2015 general election until the 2024 general election, the Scottish National Party was the third-largest party.
+They gained 56 seats in 2015.
 Founded in 1934, the SNP advocates Scottish independence and has had continuous representation in Parliament since 1967.
-The SNP currently leads a minority government in the Scottish Parliament, and has 48 MPs in the House of Commons after the 2019 general election.
+The SNP currently leads a minority government in the Scottish Parliament, and after the 2019 general election had 48 MPs in the House of Commons.
+This number was significantly reduced to just 9 MPs in the 2024 general election, making the SNP the fourth-largest party.

-Minor parties also hold seats in parliament:
+Reform UK, a right-wing party, currently has five MPs, four of which were elected in the 2024 general election.
+It was formerly known as the Brexit Party and is a supplantation of the now extra parliamentary United Kingdom Independence Party (UKIP).
+Whilst formerly being a minor party, it has significantly grown in recent years, and are a contender to win the most seats in the next general election.

+There are several minor political parties in the UK: